-A: Your results will only be seen by those people directly involved in the wholetime firefighter recruitment process and will not be released to any other party at any time.
-They will be stored in accordance with the Data Protection Act and if you are employed will be stored on your personnel file.
+A: Your results will only be seen by those people directly involved in Firefighter Recruitment and will not be released to any other party at any time.
+They will be stored in accordance with the Data Protection Act.

 Q: Can I try again if I don't pass?